Tony Miller (basketball)

-Tony Miller (born April 16, 1973) is an American former basketball coach and player.
+Anthony DeMond Miller (born April 16, 1973) is an American former basketball coach and player.
 Miller was a two-time Dutch League All-Star in 1998 and 2000.
 During his collegiate career at Marquette University, Miller recorded 956 assists, which as of the end of the 2020–21 season still remains the eighth-highest total in NCAA Division I history.

 Early life

 Miller was born in Cleveland, Ohio.
 He attended Villa Angela-St. Joseph High School (VASJ) where he was a two-sport star between basketball and football.
 Miller was the starting point guard for all four seasons in basketball and led them to a state championship as a senior in 1991–92.
 In football, he became the starting quarterback in his sophomore season, succeeding future National Football League quarterback Elvis Grbac.
 Miller led the football squad to a state championship as a junior, a feat Grbac did not even accomplish.
 He wasn't heavily recruited from college basketball teams because it was thought he would play football at the next level instead, but then-Marquette head coach Kevin O'Neill was persistent in his recruitment, and eventually Miller signed to play for the Warriors.